Factibly/factibly/FE/README.md

 - Redux
 - Material UI

-Immutability is important in Redux and, in most cases, can be achieved with "functional" callbacks, such as `forEach` and `map`, and with the spread operator &mdash; that is, `...` &mdash; in ES6 or above.
+Immutability is important in Redux and, in most cases, can be achieved with functional callback methods, such as `map` and `reduce`, and with the spread operator &mdash; that is, `...` &mdash; in ES6 or above.
 This project currently does *not* use any special immutable libraries such as Immutable.js or Immer.

 Dependabot should automatically detect any updates to the dependencies; when it does, it will create a PR that modifies the the [package.json](package.json) file accordingly and that merges onto the default branch.
 Be sure to occassionally run `yarn install` to get these updates. **You should never manually modify the [yarn.lock](yarn.lock) file.**